joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 **Findings**:
 *   People would most like to play Logic Games, followed by Maths Games then General Knowledge.
-*    General knowledge type games may not be a fair assessment as what is general knowledge to one person is not common knowledge to the next.
+*   Some concern that general knowledge type games may not be a fair assessment, as what is general knowledge to one person is not common knowledge to the next.

 **Impact**:
 *    We took into consideration the preference for logic and mathematical games, but noted the importance of a game that relies on working memory, given the link between working memory and concentration.